RetlavSource/NodeJs-Socket.io-ChatApp/README.md

 - Uses ***socket.io*** as a the chat framework.
 - Uses ***mustache*** as frontend template.
 - Uses ***moment*** to manipulate and format timestamps.
+- A user can send a Google Maps link of his location to the chat room, upon permission/authorization by the browser.

 ---